viega/hatrack/src/README.md

    (though I'm not sure I want to spend my next year plus tweaking and testing hash tables).

-5) I'm going to provide two high-level interfaces Dict and Set, that are suitable for direct inclusion into projects, and allow you to dynamically select the properties you need in a hash table.

-   Though, I probably will do that strictly as part of this project;
-   this project is a bikeshed from a bikeshed project, which I call bikeshed... basically which is a library of C programming nicities.
-   Witchhat and Woolhat will probably get copied into that project.

-6) While I currently have a basic testbed and performance testing rig, I intend to do a lot to improve this (including a lot of functionality testing that hasn't happened yet).
-Though, I want to use the niceties I've been building myself in 'bikeshed', so these projects may get even more intertwined somehow.
+3) While I currently have a basic testbed and performance testing rig, I intend to do more to improve this (including some functionality testing that hasn't happened yet).

 Also, I seem to still messing around with some implementation details,